-For those who do not know it, optical stabilization is a mechanism present in some lenses and which compensates for vibrations and parasitic movements of the photographer (and therefore to reduce camera shake).
+For those who do not know it, optical stabilization is a mechanism present in some lenses.
+It compensates for the photographer's vibrations and parasitic movements (and therefore to reduces camera shake).

 Indeed, the stabilized Canon 100mm Macro costs almost double the un-stabilized 100mm Canon.

-Suddenly, with such a price variation between the stabilized or non-stabilized versions of the objectives, the question arises: does stabilization in itself justify such a large increase in price?
+Suddenly, with such a price variation between the stabilized or non-stabilized versions of the objectives, the question arises: does stabilization in itself justify such a significant price increase?

 Well, my answer is, yes and no.

-In fact, I’ll just tell you that using optical stabilization shouldn’t be seen as the easy way out.
-Not mastering basic settings like the exposure triangle and relying on technology is clearly not a good way to progress.
+I'll tell you that using optical stabilization shouldn't be seen as the easy way out.
+Not mastering basic settings like the exposure triangle and relying on technology is not an excellent way to progress.
 So optical stabilization, yes, why not, but only if we have learned to do without.

 But in the end, what about the stabilization on this Canon 100mm f/2.8?
-I won’t hide it from you, as we are dealing here with a high-end lens, it is just excellent.
+I won't hide it from you, as we deal here with a high-end lens; it is just excellent.
 So, if you have the means to indulge yourself, why deprive yourself?
 However, be aware that the un-stabilized version is still a great lens and will do the job perfectly, too.

 Which Subjects to Photograph with the 100mm Macro F/2.8 Canon?

-Because yes, all lenses are not used to photograph all the same subjects and this is all the more true in macro photography, where we can deal with sometimes fearful animals.
+Because yes, all lenses are not used to photograph all the same subjects, which is all the more true in macro photography, where we can deal with sometimes fearful animals.

 Everything will depend on the length of the focal length: the smaller the focal length, the closer it will be to the subject.

-Here, with the Canon 100mm Macros f/2.8, we have an intermediate focal length, which will be perfect for photographing a lot of things.
+Here, with the Canon 100mm Macros f/2.8, we have an intermediate focal length, which will be perfect for photographing many things.